altctrlmm/stockmarketdata/README.md

 2. Open preferences.txt and update:<br/>
 A. Your free AlphaVantage API key<br/>
-B. Your path for the csv files.<br/>
+B. Your path for the historical csv files.<br/>
 C. Your Robinhood email<br/>
 D. Your Robinhood password